Earthquake-prone buildings – law change

 The aim of this legislation is to introduce a nationally consistent approach to the assessment and management of earthquake-prone buildings, along with a standardised notice and national public register of earthquake-prone buildings.
 This new framework for addressing earthquake-prone buildings is the most comprehensive of any country in the world.

-The new legislation overwrites the Council’s existing earthquake-prone buildings policy.
+The new legislation overwrites Council’s previous earthquake-prone buildings policy.
 The new legislation came into force on 1 July 2017.

 - Territorial authorities (councils) are no longer required to have individual policies for earthquake-prone buildings